Kraks/diamond-lang/README.md

 `sbt`, the build tool for Scala projects.
 You can install `sbt` and JVM environment using [Coursier](https://get-coursier.io/docs/cli-installation).

+We have tested it under Ubuntu 23.04 with Java 11.

 ## Examples in the Paper

 The examples shown in the paper can be found at `src/test/scala/suppl/Examples.scala`.